Skulk2Fade/pe-ratio-app/README.md

 python app.py
 ```

+The Flask code is now organized as a package under `app/` using Blueprints.
+The `app.py` file simply creates the application via `create_app()` and starts
+the server.

 ## Custom P/E Thresholds

 When adding tickers to your watchlist you can specify a custom P/E ratio